cap-js/attachments/README.md

 To enable separate object store instance for each tenant, follow these steps:

 1. **Add Dependency:**
-Include @cap-js/attachments in the package.json of both the application-level and mtx/sidecar-level dependencies.
+Include `@cap-js/attachments` in the dependencies of both the application-level and mtx/sidecar-level package.json.

 2. **Update Configuration:**
-Modify the package.json file by adding the following configuration to ensure a separate object store instance in production:
+Modify both the package.json file by adding the following configuration to ensure a separate object store instance in production:

 ```json
 "cds": {